 Barely Scratched the Surface

 Hopefully the shortcuts I have explained here are helpful.
 There’s a good chance you already knew and used some of them.
 That’s great!
 There are many other Shortcuts available.
 Windows and MacOS have more shortcuts ready to use, but so do almost all of your favorite applications and programs.
 If you use a program regularly, why not have a look around and see if there are shortcuts for your most used actions.
 You might find these listed in the menus next to where or hidden away in a help file.
 Either way, taking the time to learn them could save more time in the future and make your workflow simpler.

 If you enjoyed this lesson on Keyboard Shortcuts, be sure to follow me on Facebook and consider contacting me for one on one training on the subject of your choice.
-You can contact me by email at tony@ or phone/text message at 403-915-8574.
+You can book an appointment below:

 I’ll leave you with a link to Shortcuts for Windows and then one for Mac.